Canvas

 By sides: Snaps to the nearest supported aspect ratio.

+Image frames are the containers that hold already generated images.
 Each generative function produces four images per prompt.

 1. Make sure the Select tool is active in the left-side panel.